amirsciammas/interview-mlops-engineer/README.md

 run-time = 2m
 ```

-Here we specify the locust file that has the logic, variuous csv outputs, the host and the configuration for the run, we will be having twenty concurrent users, spawning 1 each second and a total runtime of two minutes.
+Here we specify the locust file that has the logic, various csv outputs, the host and the configuration for the run, we will be having twenty concurrent users, spawning 1 each second and a total runtime of two minutes.
 Now the logic:

 ```python
 import random